Get in touch with us

 Welcoming another year

 New Year’s Eve in Bratislava draws not only partygoers.
-A New Year’s Eve day 10-K Run across Bratislava’s several bridges welcomes sports enthusiasts.
+A New Year’s Eve day Run across Bratislava’s several bridges welcomes sports enthusiasts.
 Both well-trained and wanna-be runners join those on roller blades and fast walkers, as they make their way along the Danube bank and across Bratislava’s bridges.
-The run completed, the athletes can join the other celebrants and welcome in the New Year.

 What the hell are Fašiangy?

 After the New Year, the carnival period starts.
 In Slovakia, it is known as fašiangy.
 Traditionally, this is the time of having fun before Lent starts and even nowadays, it is the period during which a lot of big dance parties and balls are organised.
-Fašiangy for Slovaks means having fun, drinking alcohol perhaps more than normally, and eating some unhealthy delicacies which even those diet-conscious do not refuse this time of the year.
+Fašiangy for Slovaks means having fun, celebrating, and eating all the traditional, sometimes not so healthy, delicacies which even those diet-conscious do not refuse this time of the year.

 The last three days of the carnival time are the peak of the period.
 Various parties and gatherings are organised in the city especially for children where people come dressed in masks, not unlike in other European cities.